ramvittal/octank-claims-backsync-api/README.md

 # Octank Claims BackSync & Web Apis

 This Java project was built as a prototype for integration claims status feedback from AWS to on-premise Oracle claims database.
 Furthermore, this project hosts web api proxy lambdas for managing oracle claims data.
-This project uses AWS SAM, AWS Lamdba and Hibernate.
+This project uses AWS SAM, AWS Lambda and Hibernate.

 ## Getting Started